BarakoLlama/jHTTP/documentation/jAuthorization.md

 Number(): The amount of seconds left before the token expires.
 ### Property: maxUses
 Number(): The amount of uses left before the token expires.
+### Property: scopes
+JSON(): The data that accompanies the token, such as read or write permissions.
 ### Method: getNewToken
 Creates a random token but does not use it as a new one.
 ```javascript